mono/website/docs/advanced/garbage-collector/sgen/index.md

 -   Pinned objects.
 -   Large objects (these are too expensive to handle with a garbage collection).

-The nursery is a contiguous region of memory where all new objects are allocated, the region is delimited by two global variables `nursery_start` and `nursery_real_end`, the `nursery_next` pointer points to the location where the next object will be allocated.
+The nursery is a contiguous region of memory where all new objects are allocated, the region is delimited by two global variables `sgen_nursery_start` and `sgen_nursery_end`.
+The nursery is built as a list of segments (`SgenFragment`).
+Each fragment represents a contiguous area from which allocation can happen.
+The splitting of the nursery space into fragments is determined by the pinned objects.
+From this set of fragments, memory can be allocated in a lock free fashion, using CAS operations.

-#### Nursery Implementation Details

-Segments of the nursery memory are delimited by the `nursery_next` and `nursery_temp_end`.
-This serves a number of purposes:

--   It allows allocations to be done inside fragmented areas of the nursery (due to pinned objects).
--   FIXME: scan starts
--   Allows for fast, per-thread allocation without any locking to take place.

-In the implementation as of May 2006, the `nursery_next` and `nursery_temp_end` are global, but we will eventually turn them into per-thread variables to allow thread to do allocations without having to take the GC-lock.

-TODO: Pinned objects in the nursery.
+In order to reduce concurrency and further speed up allocation, each thread will first do a bulk allocation, of a thread local allocation buffer (TLAB).
+This is currently set at 4KB.
+Further object allocations only require pointer bumping without any synchronization, which is implemented in managed code as a fast path.
+Once the space provided by a TLAB is consumed, the managed allocator will fallback to the runtime, doing another TLAB allocation from the nursery.

 Write Barriers
 --------------